Cherreads

 The last sparks of fire danced across the cave walls,

-their brief calm already breaking apart.
+their brief calm already beginning to shatter.

 Footsteps drew closer —

-not just dragons, but others too.
+not just dragons, but others as well.

-"He's here," a strange, chilling voice said.
+"He's here," said a strange, chilling voice.

 "The scent ends in this place."